Sheldon Adelson, casino magnate who influenced policy from D.C. to Jerusalem, dies at 87

-Mr. Adelson (pronounced ADD-ul-son), who fought his way up from a meager childhood in Boston, was a vivid and polarizing character, a serial entrepreneur who transformed gambling in Las Vegas and Macau and brought the same bare-knuckled approach to the exercise of political influence.
+Mr. Adelson (pronounced ADD-ul-son), who fought his way up from an impoverished childhood in Boston, was a vivid and polarizing character, a serial entrepreneur who transformed gambling in Las Vegas and Macao and brought the same bare-knuckled approach to the exercise of political influence.

-One of the world’s richest self-made men, he amassed an estimated fortune of $40 billion and used much of it to advance conservative causes and leaders, including a $25 million donation to help elect Donald Trump as president in 2016.
+One of the world’s richest self-made men, he amassed an estimated fortune at one point this decade valued at $40 billion — Forbes now lists it at $35 billion — and used much of it to advance conservative causes and leaders, including a $25 million donation to help elect Donald Trump as president in 2016.
 He also played a sizable role in underwriting Israeli Prime Minister Benjamin Netanyahu’s return to power in 2009.

 In Jerusalem and Washington, Mr. Adelson brandished his money and influence to advance his favorite cause: a strong Israel that precludes a Palestinian state.
 He also started and bought newspapers in Nevada and Israel that promoted his views.